vishpat/lisp-rs/docs/src/overview.md

 - [Lexer](./lexer.md) - 20 lines of code
 - [Parser](./parser.md) - 60 lines of code
 - [Evaluator](./evaluator.md) - 150 lines of code

-## Features

-Following are some of the sam